ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 - Praveen: Created dataset from Spotify API, downloaded data, extracted features, and visualized in Bokeh.

-- Shutong: EDAm Dime reduciton, and clustering.
+- Shutong: EDA, Dim reduciton, and clustering.

 - Rakesh: Data, Code, Results, and parts of Discussion section